Translate

 Understanding Distillation is still important for Chemical Process Development and Organic Synthesis At Scale.

 One of the non-obvious outcomes of structural identification using spectroscopy (particularly NMR and MS) is reduced experience with distillation among organic synthetic chemists.
-Because even an inexperienced student researcher can now routinely identify a substance using milligrams of a pure compound, using flash chromatography, and then high-performance liquid chromatography or preparative gas chromatography can replace old-fashioned distillation for making samples big enough for identification of the products from most steps in laboratory synthesis.
-Corroborating evidence of this trend is the virtual disappearance of boiling point as part of physical characterization in the chemical literature.
+This is because even an inexperienced student researcher can now routinely identify a substance using milligrams of a pure compound; first using flash chromatography.
+Then high-performance preparative liquid chromatography or preparative gas chromatography can replace old-fashioned distillation for making samples big enough for identification of the products from most steps in laboratory synthesis.

 Because of this, now more than ever, distillation assemblies for vacuum distillation often use the same equipment as for simple distillation and lab workers don’t appreciate the special requirements imposed by the low-pressure condition.
 The boiling point of the fluid mixture in the still pot of a distilling assembly depends upon the pressure at the surface of the liquid, not the pressure recorded on a pressure gauge, which may be, and usually is, closer to the vacuum pump.
 For pressures from 760 mm down to 15 mm of mercury, a regular distillation flask is satisfactory.
 For pressures below this level, and particularly pressures 2 mm or less, the diameter and location of the vapor port linking the distillation portion of the apparatus to the condensing portion become very important.
 This is not usually understood.